sjcswank/sjcswank.github.io/_posts/2019-04-10-To-Do-or-not-To-Do.md

 		}
 	}

 Once those two functions were completed I decided to call it quits for the night.
 I intend to add more functionality to this as I practice more JavaScript.
 I also intend to make it look a little better as I go.
 For now, it works.
 I can add an item, I can see what items I've done.
-As a person who struggles with anxiety and depression, it's good for me to see a list of things I have accomplished ao I don't need to be able to remove things.
-Yet.
+There is something just so satisfying about seeing what you've checked off your list.
+I'm not concerned with removing those items yet, because I want to see them!
+Next, though, I'll add that functionality to keep things from getting messy or overwhelming.

 I'll come back with more about this to-do list when I update it again.
 Should be fairly soon.
-I haven't forgottwn about the Strings and Things challenge, either!
+I haven't forgotten about the Strings and Things challenge, either!
 More solutions for that are coming soon as well!
 Until then,

 Thanks for reading, and Happy Coding!